wkumari/draft-wkumari-dnsop-alt-tld/README.md

    [RFC Editor: Please remove this section before publication ]

+   From -03 to -04

+   o  Incorporated some comments from Paul Hoffman

    From -02 to -03

    o  After discussions with chairs, made this much more generic (not